2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 SPECTATOR INFORMATION: Admission is free and the general public is welcome to all events.
 Doors will open exactly 30 minutes prior to the first scheduled act.
 No food, drinks or smoking is allowed in the competition performance area or inside the contracted venue.
 All Rainbow events are family friendly functions.
 Please refrain from inappropriate, offensive or unsportsmanlike conduct.
 All participating teachers, dancers and spectators are expected to display good sportsmanship.
 Failure to comply could result in immediate disqualification and loss of privileges to participate in future Rainbow Competitions.

 Multiple Regional Event Discount: Dancers who compete at multiple Regional Rainbow competitions do not have to pay an additional media fee!
-Once a dancer has paid the 2023 Regional media fee of $35 or $45 per family (siblings only), any Regional event they attend thereafter will be complimentary.
+Once a dancer has paid the Rainbow 2024 Regional media fee of $35 or $45 per family (siblings only), any Rainbow Regional event they attend thereafter will be complimentary.

-National Finals: The Photo & Video Studio Package will be a separate fee for the 2023 National Finals.
+National Finals: The Photo & Video Studio Package will be a separate fee for the 2024 National Finals.
 For the affordable price of $35 per dancer or $45 per family (siblings only), your studio will enjoy ALL your National Photos and Videos including National Dancer of the Year and Grand Finale’ events.
 The fee is required per dancer and will be due 14 days prior to the start of competition.
 Parents can access their dancers’ photos and videos inside their Parent Center online.
 Photos and Videos will be available 7-10 days after the completion of the competition.
+The Grand Finale video will be available 30 days after the competition.

 ADD-IN PERFORMANCE FEE: Each add-in performance at an event will incur an additional $10 administrative fee per performer to link the Photo & Video package to each Parent Account.
-Entries received after the digital program is set final are for Adjudication only and are ineligible for High Point Awards and Dancer of the Year Competitions.
+Entries received after the release of the final schedule are for Adjudication Only and are ineligible for High Point Awards and Dancer of the Year Competition.

 Due to Rainbow being a public event, Rainbow encourages all attendees to: